-When you’ve serviced as many blocked drains in Nottingham as we have, you come to regard such troublesome plumbing as a fact of life.
+When you’ve serviced as many blocked drains in Derby as we have, you come to regard such troublesome plumbing as a fact of life.
 Blocked drains are commonplace, and more often than not are relatively straightforward to rectify.
 The cause behind the blockage is frequently fairly normal too.
 However, every so often you encounter stories of some truly strange blockages that you really wouldn’t credit as being possible.

 In a previous blog, we touched upon the recent incident of a blocked sewer in London that was plugged with tennis balls, but that’s far from an isolated case.
 Here are a few of the strangest causes of blocked drains that we’ve heard about over the years.